swaptacular/swpt_accounts/protocol.rst

-   deletion; 2) the account has no prepared transfers that await finalization; 3) at least 48 hours have passed since account's creation; 4) it is very unlikely that amount bigger that ``negligible_amount`` will be lost it the account is removed from the database.
+   deletion; 2) the account has no prepared transfers that await finalization; 3) at least 48 hours have passed since account's creation; 4) it is very unlikely that amount bigger that ``negligible_amount`` will be lost if the account gets removed from the server's database.
 If those condition are not met, accounts SHOULD NOT be removed.
 When an account has been removed from the server's database, a `AccountPurge`_ message MUST be sent.

 negligible_amount : float
    The maximum amount that should be considered negligible.
 It MUST be